0xPolygonID/tutorials/mkdocs/docs/getting-started/claim/generic-claim.md

 A [Claim](https://docs.iden3.io/protocol/spec/#claims) is a statement made by one identity about another identity or about itself.
 In general, claim is a flexible and modular data primitive that can be used to represent any identity-related information.

+Claims can be viewed as Soul Bound Tokens (SBTs) on steroids.
+Similar to SBTs, the ownership is cryptographically guaranteed allowing control and reusability across platforms.
+Differently to SBTs, claims live off-chain ensuring users privacy over their Personal Identifiable Information.

 1. **Update the required dependencies.**

 	```bash